 A measure of the acceptance and implementation of this policy recommendation is the number of states, provinces and territories as well as individual school districts that adopt a seismic retrofit evaluation and remediation plan for their school buildings.

-History
+History (to be updated upon adoption)

-Policy Recommendation was first adopted as Policy Recommendation 13-10 which was adopted by unanimous vote of the WSSPC membership at the Annual Business Meeting May 3, 2013.
+Policy Recommendation 19-10 was first adopted as Policy Recommendation 13-10 which was adopted by unanimous vote of the WSSPC membership at the Annual Business Meeting May 3, 2013.
 Policy Recommendation 13-10 was re-adopted as Policy Recommendation 16-10 by unanimous vote of the WSSPC membership at the Annual Business Meeting May 6, 2016.
+Policy Recommendation 16-10 was re-adopted as Policy Recommendation 19-10 by xx vote of the WSSPC membership at the Annual Business Meeting April xx, 2019.